wisp-forest/docs/docs/accessories/developer/rendering_api.md

 !!! info "First Person Rendering"
     Accessories supports rendering within first person.
 By default anything on the humanoid entities arms is rendered this way.
 You can set this yourself by overriding the [`shouldRenderInFirstPerson`](https://github.com/wisp-forest/accessories/blob/fa06f044f5c7486b26a8c0774f7ca3edbd256cad/common/src/main/java/io/wispforest/accessories/api/client/AccessoryRenderer.java#L76) method within your renderer.

-## Default Renderer

-As stated above that Accessories provides a default rendering for items that have yet to registered.
-This can be manipulated using the [`AccessoryRenderTransformations` data component](./itemstack_components.md#transformations) for use with Data driven Accessories.

-New slots will need to implement their own using the `DefaultAccessoryRenderer#registerHelper` method for the Default renderer to render anything which is just a generic helper to transform the renderer to the slots location on the entity.

-The only way for one to disable the Default Rendering for a given Accessory is by using the `AccessoriesRendererRegistry#registerNoRenderer` or adjusting the Data Component if actively toggled on